 For the Battery Cautious

-In case you don’t want your phone to drain, then this process will be just what you were looking for.
-It is a bit on the complex, so if you wanted something simple, this might slightly put you off.
+If you don’t want your phone to drain, this process will be just what you were looking for.
+It is a bit complex, so if you wanted something simple, this might slightly put you off.
 But it does work when done correctly.
 Just follow the below instructions, and everything should be just fine.

 - Finally, the Kodi app from the Google play store.
 Unlike some other “app stores” out there, Google Play has a lot of cool goodies lying around, free up for grabs.

-- After following these steps, all you need to do is simply open the Kodi app, select a video file and play it.
+- After following these steps, you only need to open the Kodi app, select a video file, and play it.
 The casting app that you installed should automatically be prompted.

-- In the casting app, select the TV that you have prepped with Chromecast.
+- Select the TV you have prepped with Chromecast in the casting app.
 Press the play button on the Kodi app.

 Done!
 Lock your phone and enjoy the content.
 If you want to change the volume and other things, you can always unlock it and do the same.
 You’re set for the next few hours of binge-watching.
 This way, you can install Kodi on Chromecast easily.

 This method is straightforward to set up but might not be as battery friendly as the first one.
-If the battery is not your concern at the moment and you want to set this up as fast as possible, this method for kodi chromecast combo is for you.
+If the battery is not your concern and you want to set this up as fast as possible, this method for the kodi chromecast combo is for you.

 - Download and install Google Home on your smartphone alongside Kodi.

 - Select the TV from the detected devices list.
-Then open the Kodi app and play content that you want to cast.
+Then open the Kodi app and play the content you want to cast.

-The video will now start to play on both your phone as well as the TV that you have selected.
+The video will now play on both your phone and the TV you selected.
 You can now lock your phone and lean back.

 What if You Don’t have a Smartphone?

-- Download and install Google Chrome browser, if for some reason you don’t have it already.
+- Download and install the Google Chrome browser if, for some reason, you don’t have it already.
 It has native support for Chromecast, being the same company and all.
-And it is an excellent browser in real time as well.
+And it is an excellent browser in real-time as well.

-- Install Kodi on your PC/Mac, if you haven’t done it by this point.
+- Install Kodi on your PC/Mac if you haven’t done it.

-- Earlier, you were required to download an extension software for doing chromecast for windows 10.
-Now, that extension has been discontinued, because you no longer need the assistance of an add-on for something so fundamental.
-Cast service comes natively on Chrome browser now, and you can find it under the menu on the top right corner of the browser.
+- Earlier, you were required to download an extension software for Chromecast for Windows 10.
+Now, that extension has been discontinued because you no longer need the assistance of an add-on for something so fundamental.
+Cast service comes natively on Chrome browser now, and you can find it under the menu in the top right corner of the browser.

-- So, that saves us a step here and also solves our question of “how to chromecast from laptop”.
+- So, that saves us a step here and also solves our question of “how to Chromecast from a laptop.”

 Next, go to the cast window and select the content that you want to cast.
 Select the TV under the “cast” section and select the “entire screen” option.
 Now simply pull up Kodi and play a video.
-Since Chromecast is casting everything that is currently on your window, it will mirror your content flawlessly from your PC/Mac.
-This way you get kodi streaming and chromecast for pc.
+Since Chromecast is casting everything currently on your window, it will mirror your content flawlessly from your PC/Mac.
+This way, you get Kodi streaming and Chromecast for pc.

 From the above methods listed, I highly recommend you try directly casting Kodi to your Chromecast with the help of your smartphone.
-I mean, it’s 2018, who don’t have smartphones these days, right?
+It’s 2018; who doesn’t have smartphones these days, right?
 Especially when they are so affordable to get.

-Besides, it will give you a chance to do play around with ES file manager, one of the absolute best ones that you can get for your Android.
-This thing has a Download Manager, a Cleaner, a screencasting tool and SD card and list and so much fricking more!
+Besides, it will allow you to play around with the ES file manager, one of the best you can get for your Android.
+This thing has a Download Manager, a Cleaner, a screencasting tool, an SD card, and list, and so much fricking more!
 You will love it.

-In case you don’t have an Android phone or maybe you don’t want to install Kodi on your phone and let your friends know that you are a cheap content junky, you should consider getting an Amazon fire stick even an Amazon Fire TV.
-It is pretty cheap, and you can easily install Kodi on Fire TV/Stick as well.
+If you don’t have an Android phone or don’t want to install Kodi on your phone and let your friends know that you are a cheap content junky, you should consider getting an Amazon Fire stick, even an Amazon Fire TV.
+It is pretty cheap, and you can easily install Kodi on Fire TV/Stick.

 There are plenty of easy methods by which you can install Kodi on Chromecast using the Firestick.
 I suggest using the one which involves an app called Apps2Fire.

-Installing Kodi on your Chromecast and streaming content from it using the above easy methods does not mean that you have the authority to use the content available there.
+Installing Kodi on your Chromecast and streaming content using the above easy methods does not mean you have the authority to use the available content.
 However, your wish.
 But I’m assuming that you already knew that, right?